 Energy utilisation and security

 Energy security is vital to maintaining a sustainable business.
-AWAC’s operations are highly dependent on the availability to base load energy.
-In 2015 direct fuel purchases for all of AWAC's operations globally on a full facility basis was approximately 40 million WMH (2014: 43 million MWH).
-The reduction in energy usage compared to 2014 is largely attributable to the 2014 closure of the Point Henry aluminium smelter in Australia and sale of the Clarendon alumina refinery in Jamaica.
+AWAC’s operations are highly dependent on the availability of base load energy.
+In 2016 energy consumption for all of AWAC's operations globally on a full facility basis was approximately 37 million MWh (2015: 40 million MWh).
+The reduction in energy usage compared to 2015 is largely attributable to the curtailment of production at the Point Comfort alumina refinery.

 Cogeneration is around 75% energy efficient compared to 30% to 50% for other power plants operating in Western Australia.
 A year’s electricity from each of Pinjarra Refinery’s cogeneration units saves approximately 450,000 metric tons of greenhouse gas emissions compared to a similar-sized coal-fired plant.
 That’s roughly equivalent to preventing the annual emissions from around 112,000 average cars.
 In addition, the cogeneration plants reduce our refinery emissions by 270,000 metric tons per year through more efficient steam generation.